GSA-TTS/identity-site/content/_help/get-started/authentication-options._en.md

 Backup codes are an accessible option for users who do not have access to a phone.
 However, backup codes are the least secure option for two-factor authentication.
 Backup codes must be printed or written down which makes them more vulnerable to theft and phishing.

 If you select this less secure option, Login.gov will generate a set of ten codes.
 After you sign in with your username and password, you will be prompted for a code.
 Each code may be used only once.
 When the tenth code has been used you will be prompted to download a new list.
 Treat your recovery codes with the same level of care as you would your password.

+## PIV or CAC for federal government employees and military

+Physical PIV (personal identity verification) cards or CACs (common access cards) are secure options for federal government employees and military personnel.
+These cards, with encrypted chip technology, are resistant to phishing and difficult to hack if stolen.

 ## No phone or other authentication method